CollectionAfrican Art Archive

 The Bamun were master potters.

-- The Swollen Face: The main bowl features the classic Grassfields face with enormously puffed cheeks, representing the King's vital "breath of life," energy, and unyielding prosperity.
+• The Swollen Face: The main bowl features the classic Grassfields face with enormously puffed cheeks, almond-shaped eyes, and finely hatched eyebrows, representing the King's vital "breath of life," royal presence, and unyielding prosperity.

 Summary

-This prestige pipe is a monument to aristocratic excess and artistic mastery.
-A clay crown disguised as a smoking implement, broadcasting the unrivaled wealth and power of the Bamun King.
+This prestige pipe is a monument to aristocratic excess and sculptural mastery.
+A clay crown disguised as a smoking implement, whose convincing signs of age broadcast the unrivaled wealth and power of the Bamun King across generations.